narcissawright/melancholy/README.md

 3. Airwalker - stand in mid air as if it is solid ground.
 Each step costs mana.
 Can jump from the air.
 4. Tree - summon a tree from the earth.
 Massive damage and knockback.
 Can be cut down via lightning.
 May spawn health apples.
 5. Vitriol - I might replace Tree with this actually.
 Holy water item.
 Maybe damages you upon use.
-- Repeatedly jumping can gain more speed.
-Sort of like traveling on a sine-wave, she can re-jump close to the ground w/o touching it directly and curve back upwards.
-Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height.
+- Repeatedly jumping can gain more speed (homage to CV64; might use some magical sinewave-like movement for this idk).
+- Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height. (homage to CV64)
 - Maybe the same landing mechanics as Melanie but with the ability to curb your fall dmg with a landing "jump"
-- Ledgegrab same as Melanie
-- Crawl same as Melanie.
-Use belly slide attack instead of slide kick.
+- Crouch same as Melanie.
+Maybe use belly slide attack instead of slide kick?
 No divekick from air, rather fall straight down very rapidly?
-- First person view same as Melanie.
-- Same damaged states, swimming states, interacting states, respawning state.

 ## Camera & Targeting system: